All Episodes

 Brochures on safety tips, the how-tos of using heroin, including jump up and down before shooting up so that your veins will be more visible.

-But now is going to cut down or see to it that uh that that cut down, we cut down on a salt intake.
+So the New York City mayor sends out brochures to assist people in shooting up heroin, but now is going to cut down or see to it that cut down, we cut down on our salt intake.

 Now, something is just wrong.

-These people are addicted and it's safety.
+These people are addicted and it's a safety.

-I don't care what excuse you want to offer here.
+Folks, I don't care what excuse you want to offer here.

 Something is way out of whack, as is this.

-A federal judge has tossed out most of the government's evidence against a terrorism detainee on grounds that his confessions were coerced, allegedly by U.S. forces before he became a prisoner at Guantanamo Bay.
+A federal judge has tossed out most of the government's evidence against a terrorism detainee on grounds that his confessions were coerced allegedly by U.S. forces before he became a prisoner at Guantanamo Bay.

-In a ruling, um, U.S. District Judge Thomas Hogan also said the government failed to establish that 23 statements the detainee made to interrogators at Guantanamo Bay were untainted by the earlier coerced statements made while he was held under harsh conditions in Afghanistan.
+In a ruling, U.S. District Judge Thomas Hogan also said the government failed to establish that 23 statements the detainee made to interrogators at Guantanamo Bay were untainted by the earlier coerced statements made while he was held under harsh conditions in Afghanistan.

 But most of the evidence has been tossed out.